qmer05/bi-heart-attack-exam-project/README.md

 ### Research Questions
 - What clinical indicators are most strongly associated with a positive heart attack diagnosis?
-- Are there significant patterns across demographics (age, gender) that influence heart attack outcomes?
 - Can we build a predictive model that classifies patients into risk categories?
 - What trends can be visualized to assist medical professionals in preventative diagnostics?